-Many a freelancer has plunged right into business without much preparation and swum.
-Or sunk.
+Many a freelancer has plunged right into business without much preparation.
+Some swim, others sink.
 A blind plunge might work, but it’s chancy.
-Nailing down these 11 things before making the leap will start your new career on solid footing:
+Nailing down these 11 things before making the leap will help you stay afloat in your new venture.

 1. A fat emergency fund

 An emergency fund is the rock-bottom basic thing you need.
 With no money to tide you over when work is thin — as it will be now and then — you can forget your freelance dreams.

 What’s “fat”?
 Financial advisers like a fund that can cover you for six months.
 Consider more, though.
 It can take 60 to 90 days or more to complete some jobs and get paid.
 That’s not counting how long it takes to land new clients, or to get some clients to pay you.

 2. Steady nerves